EnviroDIY/ModularSensors/README.md

 ## <a name="Basic"></a>Basic Senor and Variable Functions

-### Functions Svailable for Each Sensor:
+### Functions Available for Each Sensor
-- **setup(void)** - This "sets up" the sensor - setting up serial ports, etc required for the given sensor.
+- **setup()** - This "sets up" the sensor - setting up serial ports, etc required for the given sensor.
 This must always be called for each sensor within the "setup" loop of your Arduino program.
-- **getStatus(void)** - This returns the current status of the sensor, if the sensor has some way of giving it to you.
+- **getStatus()** - This returns the current status of the sensor, if the sensor has some way of giving it to you.
 (Most do not.)
-- **sleep(void)** - This puts the sensor to sleep, often by stopping the power.
+- **sleep()** - This puts the sensor to sleep, often by stopping the power.
 Returns true.
-- **wake(void)** - This wakes the sensor up and sends it power.
+- **wake()** - This wakes the sensor up and sends it power.
 Returns true.
-- **getSensorName(void)** - This gets the name of the sensor and returns it as a string.
+- **getSensorName()** - This gets the name of the sensor and returns it as a string.
-- **getSensorLocation(void)** - This returns the data pin or other sensor installation information as a string.
+- **getSensorLocation()** - This returns the data pin or other sensor installation information as a string.
 This is the location where the sensor is connected to the data logger, NOT the position of the sensor in the environment.
-- **update(void)** - This updates the sensor values and returns true when finished.
+- **update()** - This updates the sensor values and returns true when finished.
 For digital sensors with a single infomation return, this only needs to be called once for each sensor, even if there are multiple variable subclasses for the sensor.

-### These are the functions for each variable returned by a sensor
+### Functions for Each Variable Returned by a Sensor
-- **getVarName(void)** - This returns the variable's name using http://vocabulary.odm2.org/variablename/ as a string
+- **getVarName()** - This returns the variable's name using http://vocabulary.odm2.org/variablename/ as a string
-- **getVarUnit(void)** - This returns the variable's unit using http://vocabulary.odm2.org/units/ as a string
+- **getVarUnit()** - This returns the variable's unit using http://vocabulary.odm2.org/units/ as a string
-- **getValue(void)** - This returns the current value of the variable as a float.
+- **getValue()** - This returns the current value of the variable as a float.
 You should call the update function before calling getValue.
 As a backup, if the getValue function sees that the update function has not been called within the last 60 seconds, it will re-call it.

-### <a name="individuals"></a>Examples Using Tndividual Sensor and Variable Functions
+### <a name="individuals"></a>Examples Using Individual Sensor and Variable Functions
 To access and get values from a sensor, you must create an instance of the variable subclass you are interested in.
 Each variable has different parameters that you must specify when creating the variable instance.
 You must create a new instance for each _variable_, not just each sensor.
 When using multple variables from the same sensor, you can save time by only calling the setup() and update() functions on a single variable and then calling the getValue() function on all of the variables.
 A very simple program which creates instances of the variables and get data from all the parameters measured by a Decagon CTD you might be something like:

 ```cpp